ms/buildtogether.tech/src/tooling/index.md

 [% i "Alloy" "modeling tools!Alloy" %][Alloy][alloy][% /i %]
 [% b Jackson2016 %] and [% i "TLA+" "modeling
 tools!TLA+" %][TLA+][tla-plus][% /i %] [% b Wayne2018 %].
 Instead of
-analyzing source code, you use these tools to build and analyze a [% g model %]model[% /g %] of what the code is supposed to do so that you can look for flaws in your algorithms.
+analyzing source code, you use these tools to build and analyze a [% g model "model" %] of what the code is supposed to do so that you can look for flaws in your algorithms.

 Alloy focuses on describing complex relationships, such as the integrity of data